About This Title

 • Simplifying Testing Using a Mock Tool

-• Injecting Mocks With Mockito
+• Injecting Mocks with Mockito

-• Verifying a Method Was Called… or Not
+• Verifying a Method Was Called…or Not

 • Testing Exception Handling